selinareuter/Case-study-Gans-WBS-Coding-School-Project/README.md

-# 🛴 Gans E-Scooter Share – Automated ETL Pipeline
+# 🛴 Gans E-Scooter Share – ETL Pipeline

 ## Project Overview

-This project was completed as part of the **WBS Coding School Data Science Bootcamp**.
+This project was completed as part of the **WBS Coding School Data Analytics Bootcamp**.

 The goal was to build an **ETL (Extract, Transform, Load) pipeline** for **Gans**, a fictional e-scooter sharing company.
 Gans aims to optimize the distribution of its e-scooters by collecting external data that influences customer demand, such as weather conditions, population data, and incoming flights.